Regrets - Important for Our Wellbeing

 I regret not treating my daughter as a unique individual, of my blood, but different than me.

-During my daughter’s teen years as she was vying for any kind of attention, I was not seeing or hearing her desperation.
+During my daughter’s teen years, as she was vying for any kind of attention, I was not seeing or hearing her desperation.
 Instead, I was sweeping it under the rug with reckless abandon.
-Allowing the cultural norms and my own personal experiences to gloss over what she was going through.
+Allowing the cultural norms and my own experiences to gloss over what she was going through.

-My need to compare her teen experience to mine 30 years earlier, was my weak attempt at consoling her.
-Even as I let her know I understood, she was feeling it as indifference to her needs.
+My need to compare her teen experience to mine 30 years earlier was my weak attempt at consoling her.
+Even as I let her know I understood, she felt that I was being indifferent to her needs.

 Yes, much teen angst crosses generations, but reactions and responses change.
 These changes can be disguised in ways so nuanced that they go undetected or are denied.